 The address is accessible only via VPN.

-This tool is aimed to discover new disease genes or variants by studying affected families or cases and controls.
-It carries out a filtering process to sequentially remove: (i) variants which are not no compatible with the disease because are not expected to have impact on the protein function; (ii) variants that exist at frequencies incompatible with the disease; (iii) variants that do not segregate with the disease.
+This tool is aimed at discovering new disease genes or variants by studying affected families or cases and controls.
+It carries out a filtering process to sequentially remove: (i) variants which are not compatible with the disease because they are not expected to have impact on the protein function; (ii) variants that exist at frequencies incompatible with the disease; (iii) variants that do not segregate with the disease.
 The result is a reduced set of disease gene candidates that should be further validated experimentally.

 Figure 6.
 Web interface to the prioritization tool.
 This figure shows the interface of the web tool for candidate gene prioritization with the filters available.
 The tool includes a genomic viewer (Genome Maps 30) that enables the representation of the variants in the corresponding genomic coordinates.